Dragonflight Mistweaver – 10.1.7

 Stats for Default Raiding Build

-You’ll generally start out by pursuing high item level gear with Haste.
+You’ll generally start out by pursuing high item level gear with Haste and you generally want to end up in the 27-33% range.
+It’s important you don’t give up any item level to reach it though.
 You can use QE Live to compare specific items and sets of gear.

 Default Raiding Build Talents

 This is the new recommended build and it plays Clouded Focus and Yu’lon.
-You’ll get access to Spirit of the Crane and Mana tea which help remove some of the high skill cap required to play the build.
 Your primary strengths will be sharp 1 minute burst windows via Yu’lon and Rapid Diffusion but you’ll still have strong consistent healing too through Misty Peaks and Sheilun’s Gift with Shaohao’s Lessons.
-I’d highly recommend starting with this build and if you’re struggling to spend mana then you can move to the more expensive build.

 This is a higher HPS build with significantly worse mana efficiency.
 We don’t be playing with Spirit of the Crane or Mana Tea so mana management and external mana are crucial.
 I only recommend playing this build if you have external mana available to you.
 Life Cocoon talents are chosen because they offer quite a lot of HPS as well as providing a free Renewing Mist and Enveloping Mist (via Mist of Life).
 It might feel a bit strange but Life Cocoon becomes an HPS cooldown with these talents and you’ll press it off cooldown on a tank or priority target.